deeps0408/food-banner-website/readme.md

 2. Open `index.html` in any modern web browser (Chrome, Firefox, Safari, Edge).
 3. Experience the responsive design by resizing your browser window or using developer tools to simulate different devices.

-## Author

-Developed as a responsive web design showcase.